-The third charge and less serious compared to the other two charges but nevertheless, the end result is still the same.
+The third charge is less serious than the other two charges, but the result is still the same.

 - Driving above the speed limit/at a speed that is inappropriate for the prevailing conditions.

-- Driving when knowingly deprived of adequate sleep or rest or knowing that the vehicle has a dangerous defect or is poorly maintained or is dangerously leaded.
+- Driving when knowingly deprived of adequate sleep or rest or knowing that the vehicle has a dangerous defect, is poorly maintained, or is dangerously led.

-- A brief but obvious danger arising from a seriously dangerous manoeuvre.
+- A brief but obvious danger arising from a dangerous manoeuvre.

 - Driving whilst avoidably distracted.

-- Failing to have proper regard to vulnerable road users.
+- Failing to have proper regard for vulnerable road users.